-2020 2021 2022 2023 Timeliness and quality of the SCV file Ability to deliver SCV file without blocking errors and within 3 working days = status accepted (where reference date is announced 1 month in advance) At least 60% of the SCVs comply with the automated checks and at least 20% fewer errors in SCV file Findings from manual and randomised checks are addressed and resolved Statement of completeness SCV file and securing of SCV requirements in SCV system Ability to deliver SCV file without blocking errors and within 3 working days = status accepted (where the week of the reference date is announced 1 month in advance and the reference date itself 2 - 3 days in advance) At least 80% of the SCVs comply with the automated checks and at least 20% fewer errors in SCV file Findings from manual and randomised checks are addressed and resolved Statement of completeness SCV file and securing of SCV requirements in SCV system Ability to deliver SCV file without blocking errors and within 3 working days = status accepted (where reference date is announced a few days in advance) At least go% of the SCVs comply with the automated checks and at least 20% fewer errors in SCV file Findings from manual and randomised checks are addressed and resolved Statement of completeness SCV file and securing of SCV requirements in SCV system Ability to deliver SCV file without blocking errors and within 3 working days = status accepted (where reference date is announced a few days in advance) At least 95% of the SCVs comply with the automated checks and at least 20% fewer errors in SCV file Findings from manual and randomised checks are addressed and resolved Statement of completeness SCV file and securing of SCV requirements in SCV system Timeliness and findings of audits Timely delivery of audit reports by IAD and external auditor (no later than on reporting deadline in DLR) Findings in IAD report and ISAE 3402 type 1 report per 31 March 2019 have been resolved by 31 March 2020 Bank takes measures that ensure findings are resolved within the set timeframe Timely delivery of audit reports by IAD and external auditor (no later than on reporting deadline in DLR) Findings in IAD report and ISAE 3402 type 2 (reporting year 1 April 2019 - 31 March 2020) have been resolved by 31 March 2021 Bank takes measures that ensure findings are resolved within the set timeframe Timely delivery of audit reports by IAD and external auditor (no later than on reporting deadline in DLR) Positive opinion IAD and unqualified opinion ISAE 3402 type 2 over reporting year 1 April 2021 - 31 March 2022 Bank takes measures that ensure findings are resolved within the set timeframe Timely delivery of audit reports by IAD and external auditor (no later than on reporting deadline in DLR) Positive opinion IAD and unqualified opinion ISAE 3402 type 2 over reporting year 1 April 2022 - 31 March 2023 Bank takes measures that ensure findings are resolved within the set timeframe DNB informed on time about relevant developments DNB informed and notified on time based on Article 13 of the SCV policy rule Bank proactively informs DNB about changes to the DGS crisis organisation, relevant contacts and relevant road map(s) DNB informed and notified on time based on Article 13 of the SCV policy rule Bank proactively informs DNB about changes to the DGS crisis organisation, relevant contacts and relevant road map(s) DNB informed and notified on time based on Article 13 of the SCV policy rule Bank proactively informs DNB about changes to the DGS crisis organisation, relevant contacts and relevant road map(s) DNB informed and notified on time based on Article 13 of the SCV policy rule Bank proactively informs DNB about changes to the DGS crisis organisation, relevant contacts and relevant road map(s)
+2024 2025 2026 and beyond Timeliness and quality of the SCV file Ability to deliver SCV file without blocking errors and within 3 working days = status accepted (where reference date is announced a few days in advance) At least 97% of the SCVs comply with the automated checks.
+If between 95% - 97%, DNB can (temporarily) tolerate this lower score based on the bank's substantiation At least 20% fewer errors in the SCV file unless total number of validation errors is less than 1% of total number of SCV's Findings from plausibility checks on (samples of) content are addressed and resolved Immediately after submitting the SCV file, the bank issues a statement of completeness SCV file and securing of SCV requirements in SCV system Ability to deliver SCV file without blocking errors and within 3 working days = status accepted (where reference date is announced a few days in advance) At least 98% of the SCVs comply with the automated checks.
+If between 95% - 98%, DNB can (temporarily) tolerate this lower score based on the bank's substantiation.
+At least 20% fewer errors in the SCV file unless total number of validation errors is less than 1% of total number of SCV's Findings from plausibility checks on (samples of) content are addressed and resolved Immediately after submitting the SCV file, the bank issues a statement of completeness SCV file and securing of SCV requirements in SCV system Ability to deliver SCV file withou and within 3 working days = stareference date is announced a fe At least 99% of the SCVs complautomated checks.
+If between (temporarily) tolerate this lower bank's substantiation At least 20% fewer errors in the number of validation errors is lenumber of SCV's Findings from plausibility checks content are addressed and resol Immediately after submitting the issues a statement of completer securing of SCV requirements in Timeliness and findings of audits Timely delivery of audit reports by IAD and external auditor (no later than on reporting deadline in DLR) Positive opinion IAD and unqualified opinion ISAE 3402 type 2 Bank takes measures that ensure findings are resolved within the set timeframe Timely delivery of audit reports by IAD and external auditor (no later than on reporting deadline in DLR) Positive opinion IAD and unqualified opinion ISAE 3402 type 2 Bank takes measures that ensure findings are resolved within the set timeframe Timely delivery of audit reports I auditor (no later than on reporti Positive opinion IAD and unqua 3402 type 2 Bank takes measures that ensur resolved within the set timefran DNB informed on time about relevant developments DNB informed and notified on time based on Article 13 of the SCV policy rule The Bank informs DNB proactively and in a timely manner (in principle 3 months before the effective date of the change) about all changes relevant to the SCV system and DGS process, including mergers DNB informed and notified on time based on Article 13 of the SCV policy rule The Bank informs DNB proactively and in a timely manner (in principle 3 months before the effective date of the change) about all changes relevant to the SCV system and DGS process, including mergers DNB informed and notified on ti 13 of the SCV policy rule The Bank informs DNB proactive manner (in principle 3 months b date of the change) about all ch the SCV system and DGS proces